ezzyshabbir05/Cashew/README.md

   </div>
 </a>
 <p align="center">
-  Cashew was featured on <a href="https://www.youtube.com/watch?v=NYZd7IKn1oY&t=536s">YouTube</a> on 'The Best Apps of 2023!'
+  Penny was featured on <a href="https://www.youtube.com/watch?v=NYZd7IKn1oY&t=536s">YouTube</a> on 'The Best Apps of 2023!'
 </p>

 <br>